Laconian (dog): Reputation

 The Laconian hounds were very swift scent hounds that were renowned and highly valued for their hunting skills.
 They were depicted in classical sculptures, mosaics, gravestones, coins, vases, and drinking cups.

-Contemporary fragments include writers such as classical writers Pindar, Sophocles, Xenophon, Plato, Aristotle, Theophrastus, Nemesianus, as well as later Roman writers such as such as Virgil, Horace, Plutarch, Petronius, Pliny The Elder, Oppian, and Pollux.
+Contemporary fragments include writers such as classical writers Pindar, Sophocles, Xenophon, Plato, Aristotle, Theophrastus, Nemesianus, as well as later Roman writers such as Virgil, Horace, Plutarch, Petronius, Pliny The Elder, Oppian, and Pollux.
 Late antiquity writer Claudian and Elizabethan playwright Shakespeare also make allusion to the breed.

 Characteristics

 Two principal surviving sources describe the breed: Xenophon (c.350 BC) and Aristotle (c.350 BC).

 Both sexes gained sexual maturity at eight months old and remained sexually active throughout their lives.
 Gestation lasted sixty to sixty-three days.
 Typical litter was of eight pups.
 Puppies typically opened their eyes after twelve days.
-The male lived ten years and the female twelve.
+On average, the male lived for ten years and the female twelve.

 Typically either tan with white markings on the face, throat, chest, legs, and stern or black with similarly placed tan markings.

 Based on artistic depictions of the breed, the Laconian was estimated to be about eighteen inches high at the shoulder and weighed between thirty and forty pounds, or roughly the size of a "very large beagle or small harrier."